 Signs That Your MRE Might Not Be Good to Eat

-If you find an old pot of yogurt at the back of your refrigerator, chances are you’ll give it a sniff before tossing it out.
+If you find an old yogurt pot at the back of your refrigerator, chances are you’ll sniff it before tossing it out.
 Well, you can do the same with your MREs.

 Signs that an MRE might be past its best include: